-LEARNING OBJECTIVES
+SPECIFIC OBJECTIVES

-- Learning about the polish necessary to round off a personality that has the basic virtues and learning. - Understanding that letters, articles, essays, stories, poetry, etc., are relevant and pertinent to their age and time, but some of the truths in them are eternal. - Listening, reading and understanding and answering the questions orally and in writing. - Outcome: Education is about acquiring the capacity to carry yourself with grace, common sense and dignity. - Grammar: Phrases, Clauses and Sentences kinds and usage; Direct and Indirect [Reported] Speech - changes to be made. - Words: meanings, usage; using the prefix 'semi'; dictionary work, phrases and pronunciation of words with correct phonetic symbols and stress. - > Writing a paragraph; Punctuation and editing. - c Learning to speak, converse and write correctly.
+- Learning about the polish necessary to round off a personality that has the basic virtues and learning. - Understanding that letters, articles, essays, stories, poetry, etc., are relevant and pertinent to their age and time, but some of the truths in them are eternal. - Education is not just about book-learning and memorising information, it is about acquiring the capacity to carry yourself with grace, common sense, virtue and dignity through your daily life. - Listening, reading and understanding and answering the questions orally and in writing. - Grammar: Phrases, Clauses and Sentences kinds and usage; Direct and Indirect [Reported] Speech changes to be made. - Words: meanings, usage; using the prefix 'semi'; dictionary work, phrases and pronunciation of words with correct phonetic symbols and stress. - Writing a paragraph; Punctuation and editing. - Learning to speak, converse and write correctly.